zerocluster/postgresql/README.md

 # UPGRADE TIMESCALEDB

--   Upgrade docker container to the latest version, contained new `timescaledb` version.
+-   Upgrade docker container to the latest version, contained new `timescaledb` extension version.

 -   From `psql` execute: